mehulagg/gitlab_test/doc/development/sidekiq_debugging.md

 ## Metrics

-We currently track Sidekiq metrics in prometheus in 3 different places, only 2 of which are still recommended to use:
+We currently track Sidekiq metrics in prometheus in 3 different places:

 1. [prometheus-app](https://prometheus-app.gprd.gitlab.net) contains `sidekiq_` metrics that are specific to application code executing in Sidekiq workers, most importantly anything we export through our [sidekiq middleware](https://gitlab.com/gitlab-org/gitlab/blob/master/lib%2Fgitlab%2Fsidekiq_middleware%2Fmetrics.rb).
 Anything that measure per-worker metrics or anything that would rely on the process or thread that is executing our jobs needs to go here.
 1. [prometheus-main](https://prometheus.gprd.gitlab.net) contains `sidekiq_` metrics that track general infrastructure and cluster health and which have meaning outside of the application context.
 1. [gitlab-exporter](https://gitlab.com/gitlab-org/gitlab-exporter) contains a Sidekiq specific endpoint that prometheus can scrape for metrics.
-My understanding is that this exists largely for customers running self-managed environments and should not be used to expose metrics for gitlab.com.
+This mostly exists for customers running self-managed environments and should not be used to expose metrics for gitlab.com.

 In `development` mode, all web-app metrics can be fetched from the `/-/metrics` endpoint, however, the Sidekiq middleware will not export metrics by default.
-You can enable it in `gitlab.yml` by emabling the `sidekiq_exporter`:
+You can enable it in `gitlab.yml` by enabling the `sidekiq_exporter`:

 ```yaml
 sidekiq_exporter: